SWIFT is a C99 code, and as such requires a C compiler that is able to work with code built for that standard.

 You can build documentation for SWIFT with DOXYGEN.

-To run the examples, you will need python and some of the standard scientific libraries (numpy, matplotlib).
-Some examples use Python 2 scripts, but the more recent ones use Python 3 (this is specified in individual READMEs).
+To run the examples, you will need python 3 and some of the standard scientific libraries (numpy, matplotlib).
+Some examples make use of the swiftsimio library.

 GRACKLE cooling is implemented in SWIFT.
 If you wish to take advantage of it, you will need it installed.

 We use autotools for setup.
-To get a basic running version of the code (the binary is created in swiftsim/examples) on most platforms, run
+To get a basic running version of the code use:

 ./autogen.sh ./configure make